 I was ordained to “the Ministry of the Gospel” in 1999 and have pastored churches in Georgia and the District of Columbia and served others in Texas and South Carolina in a less formal arrangement.
 Currently, I have a Day Job in the exciting (really) world of nonprofit operations.

-“Hubby” — writer, editor and musician Jonathan Padget — and I have been together for more than eight years and married for six; we live in the Dupont Circle neighborhood of Washington D.C. where we enjoy
+“Hubby” — writer, editor and musician Jonathan Padget — live in the Dupont Circle neighborhood of Washington D.C. where we enjoy

 Chinese take-out, eating in, vinyl records and the better end of the city’s theater scene.